ruuda/blog/posts/build-system-insights.md

   Incremental compilatin in rustc as well I believe.
   Build systems and toolchains are in conflict here though.
 How to collaborate?
 * Goma caches by hash as well.

+**Not reusing old names for new things eliminates the need for cache invalidation at the cost of requiring garbage collection.
+Deterministic names enable shared caches.**
+Applied to build systems,
+immutability and purity mean that the output path of a build step should be determined by the input to that build step.
+In other words, build artefacts should be stored in an *input-addressable store*.
+This has many advantages:

+* Different artefacts of a target can coexist in the cache.
+  In particular, building is a no-op after checking out a previously built commit or after switching to a previously built configuration (e.g. enabling and disabling optimisations).
+* The cache can safely be shared among multiple repositories.
+  A library that is used in two projects need not be built twice.
+* The cache can safely be shared among machines.
+  Artefacts that CI or a colleague have built already can be fetched from a remote cache.
+* There is less need to lock build directories, for different builds no longer write to the same directory.

+If the path already exists,
+the build step can be skipped because the output would be the same anyway.
+Ideally the output of a repeated build step [should be bit by bit identical][repro] to the previous output, but for various reasons the output may be only functionally equivalent.
+If the output path does not exist, it may be obtained from a remote cache rather than by performing the build step.

+This insight is not specific to build systems: the advantages of immutability are *the* key insight of functional programming in general.
+Most of [Rich Hickey’s talks][hickey] are an application of this insight, be it to programming languages, software systems, versioning, or databases.
+[Stack realised that dependencies could be shared across repositories.]
+Nix and Bazel apply this principle to build systems.
+[Goma also works like this.]

 Target definitions
 ------------------